FREQUENTLY ASKED QUESTIONS (FAQ)

 If you don’t have a vehicle that can sufficiently tow a Homegrown Trailer, you may want to exchange your vehicle with a friend or family member who has a larger vehicle with a hitch for the duration of your trip.
 If you need to rent a vehicle, below are a few options.
 Check the individual sites for availability and pricing (FYI, quotes often depend on estimated miles traveled).
 Make sure that you use your personal insurance and make sure that it extends to the trailer.

-Enterprise Truck Rentals - They give our customers a special pickup truck rental rate of $69.99/day or $350/week.
+Enterprise Truck Rentals - They give our customers a special pickup truck rental rate of $75/day (24-hour period) or $385/week with $0 mileage fee and no towing fee.
+They do not offer one-way rentals.
 There are three Puget Sound locations, Seattle (SoDo), Kent/Tukwila, and Tacoma/Fife, although on a case-by-case basis they may deliver a truck to a nearby Kirkland, WA Enterprise Rent-a-Car location.

 U-Haul - There are numerous corporate and franchise locations around the Puget Sound area.